conal/quotes/quotes.md

 "Dialogue requires space, time, and a calm spirit.
 People need to be given a chance to tune into themselves.
 Dialogue is a deep process.
 For me, this requires some quiet and inner peace---and some time for interaction." - Bob Niederman

-"If you can't solve a problem, then there's an easier problem you can solve: find it." - George Polya
+"If you can't solve a problem, then there's an easier problem you can solve: find it." - George Pólya

 "If you never did, you should.
 These things are fun and fun is good." - Dr Suess